floookay/barnacle/README.md

 ## pcb

-ba ba ba barnacle (drg) around screw holes (like oldman did on his endgame)

 ### core pcb

-You can use any core pcbs with a shell.
+You can use any core pcb with a shell.
 They are smaller than 100mmx100mm so it's relativly cheep to get a small batch made.

 #### basic core